 Ukrainian troops enter Kherson city after Russia retreats

-MOSCOW and KYIV — Ukrainian forces entered the southern city of Kherson after Russia confirmed it pulled its troops from the strategic city, in a likely major setback to President Vladimir Putin's war in Ukraine.
+KYIV and MOSCOW — Ukrainian soldiers began entering Kherson on Friday after a Russian retreat from the strategic city, in a significant win for Ukraine.

-The Russian Defense Ministry said in a statement Friday that remaining troops have been transferred out of Kherson to the east bank of the Dnipro River early Friday with "not a single piece of military equipment or weapons" left on the other side.
+"Today is a historic day.
+We are taking back Kherson," the country's President Volodymyr Zelenskyy said in a video address.

-Ukraine's Defense Intelligence agency later confirmed that Ukrainian forces have entered the city of Kherson.
-"Kherson is returning under Ukrainian control and the Ukrainian military is entering the city," the agency wrote in a Facebook post.
+He said the military's special units were already in the city and more troops were on their way.

 Since early Friday morning, unconfirmed videos and photos have surfaced online of the Ukrainian flag being raised atop the Kherson city administration building and police headquarters, as well as jubilant locals in nearby villages celebrating liberation.
 Several videos appeared to show Ukrainians tearing down Russian billboards signs that read "Russia is Here Forever."